Data communication: Distinction between related subjects

 Digital transmission or data transmission traditionally belongs to telecommunications and electrical engineering.
 Basic principles of data transmission may also be covered within the computer science or computer engineering topic of data communications, which also includes computer networking applications and communication protocols, for example routing, switching and inter-process communication.
 Although the Transmission Control Protocol (TCP) involves transmission, TCP and other transport layer protocols are covered in computer networking but not discussed in a textbook or course about data transmission.

 In most textbooks, the term analog transmission only refers to the transmission of an analog message signal (without digitization) by means of an analog signal, either as a non-modulated baseband signal or as a passband signal using an analog modulation method such as AM or FM.
-It may also include analog-over-analog pulse modulatated baseband signals such as pulse-width modulation.
+It may also include analog-over-analog pulse modulated baseband signals such as pulse-width modulation.
 In a few books within the computer networking tradition, analog transmission also refers to passband transmission of bit-streams using digital modulation methods such as FSK, PSK and ASK.
-Note that these methods are covered in textbooks named digital transmission or data transmission, for example.

 The theoretical aspects of data transmission are covered by information theory and coding theory.